penny4860/Vehicle-Detection/writeup_template.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-sliding window 와 관련된 logic은 `car.scan.py` module에 구현해 두었습니다. 다음의 3가지 class로 나누어서 구현하였습니다.
+The logic associated with the sliding window is implemented in the `car.scan.py` module.
+It is divided into the following three classes and implemented.

-* ImgScanner : 단일 scale에 대해서 sliding search를 담당하는 class 입니다.
+* ImgScanner: This class is responsible for sliding search on a single scale.
-* ImgPyramid : image에 대해서 multiple scale pyramid를 구성하는 class 입니다.
+* ImgPyramid: This is a class that makes multiple scale pyramid for image.
-* MultipleScanner : 위 2가지 class instance를 member 변수로 갖는 wrapper class 입니다. module의 외부에서는 이 class 의 instance를 생성해서 multiple scale에 대한 sliding window search를 수행합니다.
+* MultipleScanner: A wrapper class that has the above two class instances as member variables.
+From outside the module, create an instance of this class and perform a sliding window search on multiple scales.

-sliding window 와 관련된 parameter는 아래의 2가지가 있습니다.
+There are two parameters related to the sliding window.

-* search step : window가 한번에 전진하는 step을 의미 합니다. test time에서는 HOG feature를 patch 별로 구하는 것이 아니라 image 전체에 대해서 구하게 됩니다. 따라서 1개 cell의 크기인 8의 배수중에서 16으로 정하였습니다.
+* search step: A step in which the window moves forward at a time.
+At test time, the HOG feature is obtained for the entire image rather than for each patch.
+Therefore, the size of one cell is set to 16 out of 8.
-* scale : image pyramid 를 구성할 때 layer가 줄어드는 비율을 의미합니다. 작은 값을 사용할 수록 scan 시간이 단축되는 효과가 있지만, detection 성능이 안좋아 질 수 있습니다.
-0.6 ~ 0.8 사이의 값을 실험해 보았고, 0.8로 정하였습니다.
+* scale: means the rate at which the layer shrinks when constructing an image pyramid.
+The smaller the value, the shorter the scan time, but the better the detection performance.
+We experimented with values ​​between 0.6 and 0.8 and set it to 0.8.

 <img src="output_images/scan.gif">

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-입력 image에서 HOG feature vector 추출하여 sliding window 로 vehicle 영역을 scan하였습니다. scan이 끝난 후에는 heat map operation을 통해서 false positive patch 를 제거 하였고, 겹치는 positive patch 를 merge 하였습니다.
+I extract the HOG feature vector from the input image and scan the vehicle area with a sliding window.
+After the scan, I removed the false positive patch through the heat map operation and merge the overlapping positive patches.

 ![alt text][image_framework]
 ---